BIOL275-MSUM/BIOL275-MSUM.github.io/lab-2.md

 1. File \> New File \> R Script or click the icon with a green plus sign over a white rectangle; or use the keyboard shortcut **Ctrl + Shift + N**.\
     Note: Learn more about Keyboard shortcuts in Windows [here](https://support.microsoft.com/en-us/windows/keyboard-shortcuts-in-windows-dcc61a57-8ff0-cffe-9796-cb9706c75eec) and in RStudio [here](https://support.posit.co/hc/en-us/articles/200711853-Keyboard-Shortcuts-in-the-RStudio-IDE).
-2. Give the new file a name, do not delete the file extension `.R` at the end of the file name
-3. The script will open in the new Source pane above the console\
+2. The script will open in the new Source pane above the console\
     Note: documents which contain code are often called "source" documents.
+3. Give the new file a name.
+Click the save button (a blue floppy disk) or go to File \> Save or type Ctrl+S. In the dialog window that pops up, give the file a name like "my script".
+It doesn't matter what you name it. \
+    Warning: if you start typing a file name that is the same as your project name, the computer may try to autocomplete the file name, for example as "Lab 2.Rproj".
+Do not save the file with this name or very strange things will happen.
+4. Click Save and the new script will now be named, and will show a ".R" extension after the name in the tab in the source pane.

 ### Use a script